BoldGrid/post-and-page-builder/readme.txt

 Release Date: TBD

-* New Feature: Column and Row backgrounds are now supported.
+* New Feature: Column and Row backgrounds are now supported
-* New Feature: Add Components and Widgets.
+* New Feature: Add Components and Widgets
-* New Feature: Upgraded typography controls.
+* New Feature: Upgraded typography controls
-* New Feature: Layout component.
+* New Feature: Layout component
-* New Feature: Anchors have individual font control.
+* New Feature: Anchors have individual font control
-* New Feature: Rows can be added from the section popover.
+* New Feature: Rows can be added from the section popover
-* New Feature: Pre tags are now supported for drag and drop.
+* New Feature: Pre tags are now supported for drag and drop
-* New Feature: Added BoldGrid Connect Page.
+* New Feature: Added BoldGrid Connect Page
 * New Feature: Support for Premium Extension
+* New Feature: Row resize pixel preview
 * Update: A notice will be displayed if an incomplete Github version of the plugin is active.
 * Update: Minimum PHP/WP Version changed to 5.4 and 4.7 respectfully.
 * Update: After first time setup page template will update for current page.